Huaiyang cuisine: Typical features

 Huaiyang cuisine is characterized by basing each dish on its main ingredient; the way that ingredient is cut is pivotal to its cooking and its final taste.
-The cuisine is also known for employing Chinkiang vinegar, which is produced in the Jiangsu region.
-Huaiyang cuisine tends to have a slightly sweet side to it and is almost never spicy, in contrast to some cuisines of China (like Sichuan or Hunan).
-Pork, chicken, and freshwater aquatic products serve as the protein base in most dishes, which are usually more meticulous and light.
+The cuisine is also known for its use of Chinkiang vinegar, which is produced in the Jiangsu region.
+Huaiyang cuisine tends to have a slightly sweet side to it and is almost never spicy, in contrast to some Chinese cuisines (like Sichuan or Hunan).
+Pork, chicken, and freshwater aquatic products serve as the protein base in most dishes, which are usually lighter and more meticulous prepared.